loisch22/pizza-order/README.md

 ## Known Bugs

-_When you click "cancel" or "place new order" the toppings form will not show_
+_When you click "cancel" or "place new order" the toppings form will not show.
+This is not a problem on the Plain Branch._

 ## Technologies Used